Virus vs Bacteria: Difference and Comparison

 Virus vs Bacteria

 Bacteria are living organisms that can exist within or outside of a body.
 They are capable of procreating independently of the host organism.
-Bacterial infections can be effectively treated by antibiotics.
+Antibiotics can effectively treat bacterial infections.
 While viruses require a host to survive and replicate.
 Viruses cannot be treated with antibiotics.

 Virus vs Bacteria

-Bacteria, on the other hand, live freely in the environment and also inside us.
+On the other hand, bacteria live freely in the environment and inside us.
 They multiply quickly when they are given the right conditions to thrive.

-Some bacteria cause infections, but most of them do not pose any threat.
+Some bacteria cause infections, but most do not pose any threat.
 There are multiple differences between the virus and the bacteria, which will be shown in the comparison table below.

 Comparison Table